AWC Ltd to Reveal New Agarwood Inoculation Patent and Blockchain Technology at BIMG Summit

-SINGAPORE – Media OutReach – 27 November 2018 – AWC Limited, a business firmly rooted in the production of oud oil and related products, has announced it will attend BIMG’s upcoming 4th blockchain investment summit and deliver a keynote presentation to over 1000 invited guests.
+SINGAPORE – Media OutReach – 30 November 2018 – AWC Limited, a business firmly rooted in the production of oud oil (its nickname “liquid gold”) and related products, has announced it attended BIMG’s upcoming 4th blockchain investment summit and delivered a keynote presentation to over 1000 invited guests.

-Oud oil and its source Agarwood have been used for over 3500 years in religious ceremonies, traditional rituals, local medicine and herbal teas, and of course, exotic fragrances.

-Oud is the result of an incredibly rare natural tree “infection”, a very rare tree only found in a few small areas in China and South-East Asia.

-Currently 50% of total global production is sold to luxury perfume houses such as Versace.
+Currently 50% of total global production is sold to luxury perfume houses.
 However the highest-grade oud oil is reserved for medicine, with a worldwide annual demand of 800,000 ton and growing.

-With a growing market value currently exceeding 8 Billion USD, the rare oil really earns its nickname “liquid gold”.
-Compared by weight, oud oil is in fact more expensive than gold.

 Exclusive woodlands properties secured